DefectiveCode/mjml/docs/en.md

     ```bash
     composer require defectivecode/mjml
     ```
+2. Add the following to your ``within`composer.json` to automatically download the correct binary for your operating system.
+    ```
+    "post-update-cmd": [
+        "DefectiveCode\\MJML\\PullBinary::pull"
+    ]
+    ```
-2. That's it!
+3. That's it!
 If using Laravel, our package will automatically install using Laravel's package discovery.

 > The precompiled MJML binary will be fetched from our CDN and stored in the bin folder of this package when composer
 > performs an install or update.
 Make sure to run `composer install` on your production server to ensure that the